 Common requirement items for California general contractors:

-- Certificate of Insurance (COI) →
+- Certificate of Insurance (COI): see our COI guide.

-- Subcontractor insurance compliance (collecting sub COIs and tracking renewals) →
+- Subcontractor insurance compliance: collecting sub COIs and tracking renewals.

 Compliance pack checklist (use this before you upload to a portal)